evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

   <span>(1)</span>
 </div>

-We can think of a simple model for the harmonic oscillator.
-The model consists of a box that is attached to the ground with a spring.
-The *k* in the equation is the *spring constant* which describes the stiffness of the spring.
+We can think of a simple model for the harmonic oscillator consisting of a box that is attached to the ground with a spring.
+The *k* value in Equation 1 is the *spring constant* which describes the stiffness of the spring.
 The larger the *k* value the harder it is to stretch or compress the spring.